Thanksgiving Day is a national holiday in the United States, and Thanksgiving 2022 occurs on Thurs... more

-The cold weather marks the beginning of many seasonal activities as the weather changes and schools begin transitioning to winter sports.
+The cold weather marks the beginning of many seasonal activities.
 Students take part in team sports such as wrestling and basketball, while others, including adults enjoy ice hockey, skiing, snowboarding and sledding.
 All active recreational endeavors require participants to maintain varying levels of physical strength and flexibility to prevent injuries.
 Stretching well, and on a regular basis should be the main component of any active lifestyle.
 Weight and cardiovascular training are recommended, as they will enhance safety and increase the ability to reach your greatest potential.

 Injuries can occur regardless of any preventative measure.
 You are subject to a significant range of injuries that can take place with your active lifestyle, and all parts of the body can be involved.
 Concussions are seen in all sports, especially where speed is involved such as ice hockey and downhill skiing.
 Joint injuries also occur with frequency in basketball players, wrestlers and cheerleading.
 Injuries can be of a sudden traumatic nature such as a broken leg, concussion or torn ACL, or can be the result of repetitive minor injuries such as tendonitis.
 In the case of a head trauma, assessment and treatment of serious medical conditions such as a concussion is imperative to avoid the risk of permanent damage to the brain.https://www.mypremierdoctors.com/latest-news-and-blog/